Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 Lime lemon also works.

-Lemon juice is a great alternative if you want to avoid the vinegar smell.
+Lemon juice or lime juice are great alternatives if you want to avoid the vinegar smell.

 It’s also a great option if your kettle manufacturer indicates to avoid cleaning their kettles with vinegar.